SebastianUA/terraform/newrelic/examples/newrelic_infra/README.md

-# Work with AWS NEWRELIC_INFRA via terraform
+# Work with NEWRELIC_INFRA via terraform

 A terraform module for making NEWRELIC_INFRA.